 Mineral aggregate resources, extracted from local pits and quarries are necessary for the development of the urban area.
-The protection of aggregate resources from incompatible uses conserves this non-renewable resource and provides for progressive rehabilitation and sequential use.
-It also ensures residential areas are minimally impacted with development of new pits and quarries and the expansion of existing pit and quarry operations.
+The protection of the aggregate resource from incompatible uses conserves and protects this non-renewable resource.
+The operation of pits and quarries within the area must include provisions for their progressive rehabilitation and subsequent reuse.
+Such measures also ensure residential uses within the area are minimally impacted by the development of new pits and quarries, and/or the expansion of existing operations.